abonzini/ODLBoardGame/CardDatabase/CardData/readme.md

 ## Interaction Types

 - ```WHEN_PLAYED``` Will be executed when the card is played for the first time.
 Examples: Every single **skill** card
 - ```UNIT_ENTERS_BUILDING``` Is executed when a unit enters a building (either when summoned on top or passing during advance).
-This interaction happens first from the POV of the unit and then the POV of the building.
+This interaction happens only once, and the Unit/Building will need to each process the effect from their own POV.

 # Effect Mechanism